nia-00/UCF_REU_SmartHome_2021/Data/Weather/README.md

 The [Daily](https://github.com/nia-00/UCF_REU_SmartHome_2021/tree/main/Data/Weather/Original_Files)
-folder contains hourly temperature and humidity data of the cities for the day we selected(see lines 8-12).
+folder contains hourly temperature and humidity data of the cities for the day we selected (see lines 12-16).
 It also contains a folder of this data represented in multi-line graphs.

 The [Monthly/CSV](https://github.com/nia-00/UCF_REU_SmartHome_2021/tree/main/Data/Weather/Monthly/CSV)
-folder contains daily weather data of the cities for the month we selected (see lines 8-12).
+folder contains daily weather data of the cities for the month we selected (see lines 12-16).

 The [Original_Files](https://github.com/nia-00/UCF_REU_SmartHome_2021/tree/main/Data/Weather/Original_Files)
 folder contains weather data for our chosen cities on our chosen days.
 This includes Max